akka/akka/akka-docs/rst/scala/serialization.rst

 .. note::

-  If your messages are contained inside of a wrapper object, then in order to reference those messages, you will need use the de-sugared path.
-For a message named ``Message`` contained inside the object named ``Wrapper`` you would need to reference it as ``Wrapper$Message`` instead of ``Wrapper.Message``
+  If your messages are contained inside of a Scala object, then in order to reference those messages, you will need use the de-sugared path.
+For a message named ``Message`` contained inside the object named ``Wrapper`` you would need to reference it as ``Wrapper$Message`` instead of ``Wrapper.Message``.

 Akka provides serializers for :class:`java.io.Serializable` and `protobuf
 <http://code.google.com/p/protobuf/>`_